 One of my favorite podcasts is BBC Desert Island disks, where guests have to chose 8 songs they would take with them if cast away on a desert island, songs that carry special meaning for them and/or define different stages of their life.

 Between 2010 and 2019, I worked in Doha, Qatar, during which time I was lucky enough to do an enormous amount of travel, both for work and pleasure.
 In the spirit of Desert Island disks, I have set myself the challenge of choosing nine photos from those nine years that carry special meaning to me.
-It wasn’t an easy choice, given that I have over 10000 photos in my iTunes library!
+It wasn’t an easy choice, given that I had over 10000 photos to choose from.
 So without further ado….

 New York, New York, New York, New York